-North Okanagan moved from a seller’s market in 2018 to a balanced market in 2019 due to reasonable demand and high inventory.
+North Okanagan moved from a seller’s market in 2018 to a balanced market in 2019 due to reasonable demand and high inventory, according to the RE/MAX 2019 Recreational Property Report.
 Millennial families continue to flock to the region due to the market’s liveability features and interest in the market from the demographic has spiked from 2018 to 2019.
 The region experienced significant price growth from 2018 to 2019, with a 19 per cent increase in waterfront properties, and a 44 per cent increase on non-waterfront.
 Ski-in properties on the other hand experienced a modest price decrease of 10 per cent.
 The current median price has waterfront properties sitting at $1,542,500, with non-waterfront properties priced at $707,500 and ski-in properties at $295,000.

 North Okanagan Market Conditions: